Beckoning cat (Maneki neko)

 How about red?
 The color means good health and long life.

-In such an old time, people believed an evil spirit caused the epidemic.
-Also, they trusted that evil would hate the “Red” color.
-Therefore, the color expresses “Protection for good health and long life”.
-It is the reason that the color is on the beckoning cat.
+Besides, they trusted that evil would hate the “Red” color.
+Therefore, the color signifies protection for good health and a long life.

 It relates to the genetic mechanism of real cats.
 Most all-white cats are female.

 If there are 1000 white cats, the “Male” would be only one or nearly zero (the ratio is 1000/1!!).
-Then, the male white cat is supposed great luck.
+Then, the male white cat is supposed to be great luck.
 That is why that color is on the beckoning cat.

 Close

-Thank you so much for reading this article!
-Do you want to read some more articles about Japanese uniqueness?
-Please visit the front page of my blog!
+Do you challenge more articles about Japanese uniqueness?
+Please visit the front page of our blog!